Jim Bolla: Coaching career

 From 1975 to 1977, Bolla was a volunteer assistant coach for Pittsburgh men's basketball.
 He was promoted to graduate assistant in 1977 and full assistant in 1978.
 In the 1979–80 season, Bolla moved to the Pittsburgh women's basketball program to be an assistant coach.

 Bolla joined UNLV in 1981 as an assistant coach, then was head coach from 1982 to 1996.
 In those 14 years, Bolla had a 300–120 (.714) record, including seven NCAA tournament appearances and 11 seasons with 20 or more wins.
 His 300 wins with the team were the most by a UNLV women's basketball coach at the time of his death, while his 71.4 winning percentage was second to Dan Ayala.
 During the 1989–90 season, UNLV moved to second in the nation, the highest ranking in school history.
 That team finished with a 28–3 record, the best mark in school history.
 He is a three-time Big West coach of the year award winner, because of his work at UNLV.
 He coached six all-Americans, three Big West player of the year winners, and 24 all-conference selections.
 UNLV won seven Big West titles under his leadership.

 From 2004 to 2009, Bolla was head coach at Hawaii before being fired for cause on April 6, 2009.
-The firing followed accusations of verbal and physical abuse from players.
+Bolla was later cleared of the accusation as a practice incident of coaching that was misinterpreted by the player.
+The firing followed unfound accusations of verbal and physical abuse from a few players who merely wanted a new coach over playing time.